5 recommended OTC drugs

 What exactly does niacinamide do?

-Reduces sebum production, decreases pore visibility, improves skin barrier, reduces hyperpigmentation.
-5-10% is standard concentration.
+It reduces sebum production, diminishes the visibility of pores, improves the skin barrier, and reduces hyperpigmentation.
+5-10% is the standard concentration.

 See also